-You’re bound to have seen photographs of Lefkada’s world-renowned beaches.
-But when you arrive, you’ll quickly realise that it is even better in real life.
-Lefkada – or Lefkas – is easily accessible, hospitable and lively – a recipe for the perfect summer holiday.
+You’re bound to have seen photographs of Lefkada’s world-famous beaches.
+But when you arrive, you’ll quickly realise that they’re even better in real life.
+Lefkada (or Lefkas) is easily accessible, hospitable and lively – a recipe for the perfect summer holiday.

-Welcoming Lefkada town will invite you to savour its culture by walking its alleyways, listening to its folk songs, enjoying bowls of Englouvi lentils on the feast day of Agios Donatas and meeting the famous bouranelous, the city dwellers for whom many angling is still their major hobby. - Immerse yourself in Lefkada’s magical world.
+Welcoming Lefkada town will invite you to savour its culture by walking its alleyways, listening to its folk songs, enjoying bowls of Englouvi lentils on the feast day of Agios Donatas and meeting the famous bouranelous, the city dwellers for whom angling is still a major hobby.
+Immerse yourself in the magical world of Lefkada in Greece.

-What to do on Lefkada
+What to do on Lefkada island

 Set sail to the islets around Lefkada

 At Nydri, row upon row of masts sway to the rhythm of the wind, always poised to cast off.
 Untie those ropes and set sail in the Ionian’s azure waters for delightful hideaways like Pringiponisa, Meganisi, Kalamos and Kastos.

-Skorpios: Onassis' island sanctuary
+Visit Skorpios, Onassis' island sanctuary

-The legend of Cape Lefkata
+Unearth the legend of Cape Lefkada

 When you get here, the legendary energy sweeps you off your feet.
-At the spot where a lighthouse now stands, 60m above sea level, stood the Temple of Lefkata Apollona, where sacrifices were made to the gods in ancient times.
+At the spot where a lighthouse now stands, 60m above sea level, was the Temple of Lefkata Apollona, where sacrifices were made to the gods in ancient times.

-Surprises in the alleyways of Lefkada
+Explore the alleyways of Lefkada town

-Like the playful breezes, you will whirl around the town’s alleyways, where you’re in for a whole series of surprises; in the lively squares and sidewalks, stores and churches, 17th and 18thcentury architecture, impressive steeples, exquisite temples and Ionian icons.
+Like the playful breezes, you will whirl around the town’s alleyways, where you’re in for a whole series of surprises: in the lively squares and sidewalks, stores and churches, 17th and 18th-century architecture, impressive steeples, exquisite temples and Ionian icons.
 Here, you’ll be struck by the coloured sheet-metal facades of the houses’ upper floors.
 It’s a unique local ‘life hack’ devised to minimise earthquake damage.

 Cars are prohibited here, so you’ll explore this traditional settlement on foot.
 It’s a charming little marina, where, amongst the trees, fish tavernas, water’s edge cafes and bars, small hotels and stone-clad cottages abound.
-From here you can take a caique to the exotic and beautiful Myli nearby.
+From here, you can take a caique to the exotic and beautiful Myli nearby.

-Hidden gems of Lefkada
+Hidden gems of Lefkada island

 The Venetian Olive Grove

-Follow the shady path under the planes, until you come upon a unique vision; water cascading with great force over enormous rocks into a radiant blue lake.
+Follow the shady path under the planes, until you come upon a unique vision: water cascading with great force over enormous rocks into a radiant blue lake.
 You won’t be able to resist a dip.